WHITE PAPER

 Organizations worldwide rely on technology to make their operations as efficient as possible.
 From schools to financial institutions, the speed at which digital data travels is almost unthinkable compared to the pace of communication even just a few decades ago — and it’s led many organizations to enjoy explosive growth while optimizing their operations.

 This pursuit of speed and efficiency has had a huge impact on customer expectations and demands.
 The more efficiently businesses operate, the more quickly and effectively customers expect them to respond to their needs.
-That’s why today’s most successful decision-makers consider the customer experience (CX) a centerpiece of their processes — with 82 percent of top-performing companies reporting they pay close attention to the user experience around digital processes.
+That’s why today’s most successful decision-makers consider the customer experience (CX) a centerpiece of their processes - and a sure way to appeal to 65 percent of consumers who factor CX into their brand loyalty.

 82 percent of top-performing companies reporting they pay close attention to the user experience around digital processes.